 Ireland Makes History as Basic Income for Artists Scheme Becomes World's First Permanent Programme

-Ireland has made history by becoming the first country in the world to permanently establish a basic income scheme for a specific sector, with the government confirming that the Basic Income for the Arts programme — which provides a weekly stipend of EUR325 to artists — is now a permanent fixture of Irish cultural policy.
+Ireland has made history by becoming the first country in the world to permanently establish a basic income scheme for a specific sector, with the government confirming that the Basic Income for the Arts programme — which provides a weekly stipend of €325 to artists — is now a permanent fixture of Irish cultural policy, offering a blueprint for governments worldwide.

-The pilot scheme, launched in 2022, supported over 2,000 artists and was found to have generated EUR100 million in economic and social benefits, making the case for its continuation overwhelming.
+The pilot scheme, launched in 2022 following a public consultation that saw 97% of 17,000 submissions support its continuation, supported over 2,000 artists and was found to have generated more than €100 million in economic and social benefits, making the case for its permanence overwhelming.
+Applications for the 2026–2029 cycle opened in April 2026.

 Background

-The Basic Income for the Arts pilot was introduced by the Irish government in 2022 in response to the devastating impact of the Covid-19 pandemic on the arts sector.
+The Basic Income for the Arts pilot was introduced by the Irish government in 2022 in direct response to the devastating impact of the Covid-19 pandemic on the arts sector.
 Artists, musicians, writers, and performers were among the hardest hit by lockdowns and venue closures, and the scheme was designed to provide financial stability that would allow them to continue creating.
 The pilot was the first of its kind in the world for a specific sector.

 Key Developments